Foolki/architecture-logic-samples-/README.md

-x# Architecture & Logic Samples
+# Architecture & Logic Samples

 This repository contains isolated, production-grade logic samples from various professional applications.
 Due to non-disclosure agreements (NDAs), the full source code of these proprietary systems cannot be shared.